What is AMD?

-Although these weathering processes are natural mining activities can accelerate weathering by exposing sulfide rock to water and oxygen.
-Fortunately, by recognizing the potential of sulfide rock to oxidize, mine planners can isolate these rock types and prevent or minimize the environmental impact of these weathering processes.
-To assist mine planners, INAP developed and maintains a best practice guide for the prevention and mitigation of ARD (See GARD Guide).
+Proper mine characterization, drainage-quality prediction, and mine-waste management can prevent AMD formation in most cases, and minimize AMD formation in all cases.
+Recognizing the potential of sulfide rock to oxidize, mine operators can isolate these rock types and prevent or minimize the environmental impact of these weathering processes.
+To assist mine operators and associated collaborators, INAP developed and maintains a leading practice guide for the prevention and mitigation of AMD (See GARD Guide).

 Interested in acid drainage?
 Have a look at the following list of organizations and information sources on acid drainage.